 All charges at least 20-charge diameters would be confined by rock burden and crushed stone stemming to limit the blast over-pressures.
-A bubble curtain would reduce the blast-induced dynamic water pressure that could otherwise be transmitted to the lake.
+A bubble curtain may be used to reduce the blast-induced dynamic water pressure that could otherwise be transmitted to the lake (contractor option).